daliskafroyan/mrt-lnd/README.md

 ## Introduction

-The **Learning and Development Dashboard (LEAD)** is an initiative aimed at enhancing the skills and experiences of the MRT Melbourne staff.
+The **Learning and Development Dashboard (LEAD)** is an initiative aimed at enhancing the skills and experiences of the MRT staff.
 Recognizing the rapid pace of technological and operational advancements in the transportation sector, it becomes imperative to equip our staff with the most up-to-date knowledge and skills.
 LEAD ensures a structured and efficient approach to internal upskilling.

 ## Technology Stack